PostHog/posthog.com/contents/blog/the-posthog-array-1-17-0.md

 ## PostHog News

-Our community continues to be as awesome as ever, providing valuable feedback and helping out with issues, pull requests, and discussions on our [Slack group](/slack).
+Our community continues to be as awesome as ever, providing valuable feedback and helping out with issues, pull requests, and discussions on [our community page](/posts).

 This week, we want to give a special shoutout to [Adam](https://github.com/adamb70), who got 2 PRs merged and wrote an article about integrating PostHog on their website.